googleapis/google-cloud-go/CONTRIBUTING.md

 - `GCLOUD_TESTS_GOLANG_FIRESTORE_KEY`: The path to the JSON key file of the Firestore project's service account.
 - `GCLOUD_TESTS_API_KEY`: API key for using the Translate API created above.
+- `GCLOUD_TESTS_GOLANG_BIGTABLE_PROJECT_ID`: Developers Console project's ID (e.g. doorway-cliff-677) for the Bigtable project.
+Bigtable project can be same as Firestore project or any project other than the general project.

 As part of the setup that follows, the following variables will be configured: